HADEER-ESS/Photo_Gallary_application/README.md

      Use for rendering an image from a URL, or from cache as a File string
   </li>
 </p>

+<h3>Rendered Data Conditions</h3>
+<h5> User enters screen check (internet, cache data)  </h5>
+<li> → if no internet AND no data in cache → show error text message </li>
+<li> → if no internet AND there is data in cache → data sends to Adaptor, and render photos </li>
+<li> → if there is internet AND no data in cache → call API and send data to Adaptor </li>
+<li> → if there is internet AND there is data in cache → data sends to Adaptor from cache </li>

 <h3>Project installation requirements</h3>
 <h6>min SDK 24</h6>